129 3rd Street NE,

 1 person favorited this theater

 The Majestic Theater opened in 1908.
 The manager was Victor Hugo (real name Victor Klassens).
 The auditorium was added to an existing building which housed the lobby.
-The theater was designed by Rapp and Rapp.
+The theater was designed by architectural firm Rapp and Rapp.

 Just login to your account and subscribe to this theater